Interlisp/Interlisp.github.io/content/en/project/status/_index.md

 ## New Medley Primer

-In november of 2025 we published [Medley Interlisp for the Newcomer](https://primer.interlisp.org) by Abhik Hasnain, an introductory guide to Interlisp and the Medley environment.
+In November of 2025 we published [Medley Interlisp for the Newcomer](https://primer.interlisp.org) by Abhik Hasnain, an introductory guide to Interlisp and the Medley environment.

 ## Autumn Lisp Game Jam 2025